-- Caffé americano= Americano (Espresso with hot water to fill the cup) – the closest you come to regular brewed coffee in Italy
+- Caffé americano= Americano (Espresso with hot water to fill the cup) – if you want a lighter brew.

 Italians would normally only have milk in their coffee in the mornings.
 If you truly want to fit in, then it’s only milk-free coffees in the afternoons and evenings.

 In Italy food is taken seriously.
 Here is the brief layout of a meal and how it works.

 - Antipasti, small appetizers or cold meat before the real meal

 - Primo or Primi piatti, a pasta dish

 - Secondo or Secondi piatti, the main dish.
 Often comprised of a piece of meat or fish.
 You have to order contorni(sides) to get for example potatoes or vegetables added.

 Preferably order a multi-course menu and share between 2-3 people rather than each ordering separate pasta dishes.
 Just say that you would like to divide (share) and its never a problem.